 However, we do have regular payments that cannot be made by credit card.
 These include your taxes, rental, insurance payments and even car loans.
 A lot of these larger, recurring payments need to be made via GIRO, cheque or bank transfer and this prevents us from being able to take advantage of the credit card benefits that we’re so used to.

 These payments can now be made through your credit card using CardUp.
 It is really easy to do and can save you a lot of time and money by allowing you to schedule your payments in advance, earning you air miles as you spend.
 Now you can increase your credit card spend without having to spend more money than you already do.

 Here’s how CardUp works:

-- Three business days prior to the payment due date, your credit card is charged for the payment plus a 2.6% CardUp fee.
+In as soon as one business day prior to the payment due date, your credit card is charged for the payment plus a 2.6% CardUp fee.
 Your recipients receive the funds by bank transfer on the due date.

 Thinking about relocating to Singapore?
 Well.
 Moovaz is here to help!

 Moovaz is an all-encompassing relocation service for the digital natives in the globalised world.
 Their all-in-one digital platform seeks to revolutionize the industry through smart technology and a global network of more than 2,000 certified partners.
 Moovaz sees through to all relocation matters and delivers service excellence.